SolidCode/SolidPython/README.rst

     }

-That doesn't seem like such a savings, but the following SolidPython code is a lot shorter (and I think a lot clearer) than the SCAD code it compiles to:
+That doesn't seem like such a savings, but the following SolidPython code is a lot shorter (and I think clearer) than the SCAD code it compiles to:

 ::